bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 I think this is more just trying to work out the kinks through, right?
 Because it's sort of like a, we're going to have to rethink, right?
 Like, and I'm speaking as somebody who does the harder wallets, right?
-Like I'm going to have to rethink of like, how do I advise the users on how they do their setups and how do they do key managemen right ?
+Like I'm going to have to rethink of like, how do I advise the users on how they do their setups and how do they do key management right ?
 Because that's all going to change and this is actually fantastic right?
 Because multi-sig is a shit coin.
 So, you know, like we have a way now to, to handle the fees.